esl/chirp_cockroach/README.md

 - when running `scaffold dev` command Skaffold will watch files for changes and if such change occurs application will be rebuilt and redeployed to the local cluster

+Kubernetes services that can be found in `./examples/skaffold` folder are configured to run in headless mode.
+This change was done by hand, by default `skaffold` generates services with default load balancing and single Service IP.

 It's also possible to use Skaffold for [CI/CD with GitLab](https://skaffold.dev/docs/tutorials/ci_cd/)
 ### Podman
 Podman is a daemonless container engine for developing, managing, and running OCI Containers on your Linux System.
 Containers can either be run as root or in rootless mode.